vgwb/Antura/docs/dev/DiscoverED/framework.md

 # DiscoverED Framework
 _A Unity-based framework for educational games creation_

-Imagine a world where educators and game designers can seamlessly collaborate to transform any didactical content into captivating 3D adventure games.
-This is the vision behind a new, open-source videogame framework built on the robust Unity engine, designed to empower creators to craft immersive learning experiences filled with exploration, dialogue, interactive puzzles, and engaging quests.
-At the heart of its accessible design is "Homer," an external node-based dialogue editor, simplifying the creation and translation of rich narrative content.
+Imagine if educators and game designers could seamlessly collaborate to transform any didactical content into 3D adventure games.
+This is the vision behind a new, open-source videogame framework designed to empower creators to craft immersive learning experiences mixing exploration, dialogues, interactive puzzles and engaging quests.
+At the heart of its accessible design is an external node-based dialogue editor, simplifying the creation and translation of the narrative content.

-This framework aims to democratize educational game development, providing intuitive tools for users who may not have extensive programming backgrounds.
-The goal is to enable educators to bring their curricula to life and for game designers to lend their expertise in crafting experiences that are not only fun but also deeply impactful for learning.
+This framework aims to democratize educational game development, providing intuitive tools for educators to bring their curricula to life and for game designers to lend their expertise in crafting experiences that are not only fun but also deeply impactful for learning.

 ## Core Idea: Learn by Playing, Create with Ease

 The fundamental idea is to bridge the gap between educational theory and engaging gameplay.
-The framework provides a structured yet flexible environment where:
+The framework provides an environment where:

-- **Educators** can easily input their subject matter, learning objectives, and assessment criteria.
+- **Educators** can easily input their subject matter, learning objectives and assessment criteria.
-- **Game Designers** can then use these inputs to design compelling game mechanics, narratives, and level designs.
+- **Game Designers** can then use these inputs to design compelling game mechanics, narratives and level designs.
-- **Players (Students)** embark on 3D adventures where they actively explore environments, interact with characters and objects, solve puzzles that reinforce learning concepts, and complete quests that guide them through the educational material.
-The process of playing becomes the process of learning.
+- **Players (Students)** embark on 3D adventures where they actively explore environments, interact with characters and objects, solve puzzles that reinforce learning concepts and complete quests that guide them through the educational material.

 ## Key Goals

 - **empower educators & designers:** provide tools that are accessible and user-friendly, regardless of extensive programming knowledge.
 - **transform learning:** convert traditional educational material into interactive quests and narratives.
-- **foster engagement:** leverage the inherent appeal of 3D adventure games – exploration, storytelling, and puzzle-solving – to motivate learners.
+- **foster engagement:** leverage the inherent appeal of 3D adventure games – exploration, storytelling and puzzle-solving – to motivate learners.
 - **promote collaboration:** facilitate a smooth workflow between content experts and game designers.
 - **open & extensible:** offer an open-source foundation that can be adapted and expanded by the community.

 ## Workflow: from concept to playable adventure

-1. **content definition (educator/designer):** the educator or designer starts by outlining the learning goals and gameplay. they use "Homer" to write the dialogues, define the characters, and structure the overarching quests that will guide the learning journey.
+1. **content definition (educator/designer):** the educator or designer starts by outlining the learning goals and gameplay.
+They use "Homer" to write the dialogues, define the characters and structure the quests that will guide the learning journey.
-2. **narrative & quest design (educator/designer with Homer):** the game designer takes the educational content and crafts engaging narratives, branching dialogues, and multi-step quests. they focus on making the learning objectives feel like natural parts of an unfolding story.
+2. **narrative & quest design (educator/designer with Homer):** the game designer takes the educational content and crafts engaging narratives, branching dialogues, and multi-step quests.
+They focus on making the learning objectives feel like natural parts of an unfolding story.
-    - write the dialogues and narrative script.
-    - design the quests and link them to the educational content.
-    - structure the branching choices and potential outcomes.
-    - (optional) prepare text for translation.
-3. **world building & gameplay implementation (designer/developer in Unity):** the "Homer" data is imported into the Unity framework. designers then use the framework's tools to build the 3D world, place characters and interactive elements, customize puzzles, and link the narrative components to in-game actions and environments.
+3. **world building & gameplay implementation (designer/developer in Unity):** the "Homer" data is imported into the Unity framework.
+Designers then use the framework's tools to build the 3D world, place characters and interactive elements, customize puzzles and link the narrative components to in-game actions and environments.
-    - construct the 3D scenes.
-    - place characters, interactive objects, and puzzle elements.
-    - utilize the framework's tools to define interactions.
 4. **iteration & testing (educator & designer):** educators and designers can easily playtest the adventure, identify areas for improvement in both gameplay and educational clarity, and make quick revisions using "Homer" and the Unity framework.
 5. **testing & iteration (beta players / educators):**
     - playtest the adventure to ensure it's engaging, the educational goals are met, and the game mechanics are sound.
     - refine content in "Homer" and game elements in Unity based on feedback.
-6. **deployment & learning (player):** the final Quest is deployed for players (students) to explore, interact with, and learn from in an engaging and immersive way.
+6. **deployment & learning (players / students):** the final Quest is deployed for players (students) to explore, interact with, and learn from in an engaging and immersive way.

 ## Key Components of the Framework

 ### Unity-Powered core engine

-- **foundation:** leverages the power and versatility of the Unity 3D engine, known for its cross-platform capabilities and extensive asset store.
-- **open-source nature:** the framework itself is be open-source, fostering a community of developers and educators who can contribute to its growth, share resources, and adapt it to specific needs.
+- **open-source nature:** the framework itself is open-source, fostering a community of developers and educators who can contribute to its growth, share resources, and adapt it to specific needs.
 - **modular design:** built with modularity in mind, allowing for the easy integration of new features, educational mechanics, and custom assets.
-- **pre-built templates & assets:** includes a library of common 3D environments, character controllers, interaction systems, and puzzle templates to accelerate development.
+- **pre-built templates & assets:** includes a library of common 3D environments, characters, interaction systems and puzzle templates to accelerate development.

 **Componenents**

 **3D World Engine:**
-leveraging unity's powerful rendering capabilities, the framework supports the creation of rich and explorable 3D environments.
+The framework supports the creation of rich and explorable 3D environments.
 This includes tools and templates for:

 - **scene management:** easy setup of different game locations.
 - **character control:** pre-configured player controllers for navigation (walking, running, interacting).
 - **interaction system:** a straightforward way to define interactive objects within the game world (e.g., items to pick up, levers to pull, information points).

 **quest management system:**
-this system interprets the quest data structured in "Homer" and manage the player's progress. it handles:
+this system interprets the Quest Data structured in "Homer" and manage the player's progress. it handles:

 - **quest activation & tracking:** triggering quests, displaying objectives, and monitoring completion.
 - **conditional logic:** implementing prerequisites for quests or specific quest steps (e.g., "talk to character a before item b can be found").